-Everything the Society objects to concerning Lumen Gentium’s teaching on the Episcopate is also in the original schema on the Church, which Archbishop Lefebvre praised as being "absolutely orthodox" (Open Letter to Confused Catholic, chapter 14).
+Everything the Society objects to concerning Lumen Gentium’s teaching on collegiality is taught in the original schema on the Church, which Archbishop Lefebvre praised as being "absolutely orthodox" (Open Letter to Confused Catholic, chapter 14).

 Equating the Supreme Authority with the Primacy

 This foundational error of the SSPX is equating supreme authority (or universal jurisdiction) with the Primacy, and then interpreting Lumen Gentium as teaching that there are “two subjects of the Primacy”.
-Based on this they conclude that Lumen Gentium contradicts Pastor Aeternus, which teaches that the Pope alone holds the Primacy.
-And they don’t merely equate the two in their mind and then draw the false conclusion: they explicitly state that is what Lumen Gentium teaches.
-The following are two examples of many:
+Based on this they conclude that Lumen Gentium contradicts Pastor Aeternus, since it teaches that the Pope alone holds the Primacy.
+And they don’t merely equate the two terms in their mind and then draw the false conclusion: they explicitly state that their error is what Lumen Gentium teaches.
+Here are just two examples out of many:

 “Lumen Gentium [no 22] … says that there is a twofold subject of the primacy, on the one hand, the pope and on the other hand the college together with its head. … Moreover the College, the second subject of the primacy, is presented—to use the precise wording—as being ‘with’ the pope and not as being ‘under’ the pope or ‘dependent on’ its head, the pope.”
 (SSPX, General House)